-How Google Analytics Funnels Work
+How Google Analytics Marketing Funnels Work

-Here are a couple things you’ll need to know when creating funnels in Google Analytics:
+Here are a couple of things you’ll need to know when creating funnels in Google Analytics:

-- It’s a pretty basic funnel.
-If you don’t want to dive deep into the data and optimize, you can go with this.
+- It’s a pretty basic funnel: If you don’t want to dive deep into the data and optimize, you can go with this.

-- You cannot go back and retroactively view data.
-Once you create your funnel, you’ll only be able to the funnel going forward as the data comes in.
+- You cannot go back and retroactively view data: Once you create your funnel, you’ll only be able to the funnel going forward as the data comes in.

 - When someone on your website does something you want them to do (i.e., sign up, make a purchase, fill out a form, etc.), it is known as a conversion.

 - A funnel tracks the steps that lead up to that conversion.
 For example, e-commerce companies want people to purchase products on their website.
 Their funnel may have these steps: visited site > viewed product > placed product in cart > purchased.